 The MSc Food Identity programme is a European Joint Master course delivering a mix of joint and multiple degrees.

-These different degrees has national accreditations in France, in Italy and Romania.
-These awarded degrees confers to the graduates to possibility to continue in a PhD position.
+These different degrees have national accreditations in France, in Italy and Romania.

-- This degree is named DNM or Diplôme National de Master.
-DNM is renewed every 4-5 years under an evaluation controled by the French ministry of education.
-The DNM is registered in domains of education and confers a ‘mention’.
-In this mention exists the track (parcours) Food IDentity which was renewed for accreditation in 2017.
-The complete name and reference in the French Education system is the following:
+The DNM is registered in domains of education and confers a ‘mention‘.
+In this mention exists also the track (parcours) Food IDentity.
+The degree was renewed for accreditation in 2017 for 5 years.
+The complete name and reference in the French education system are the following:

 Domaine Sciences, Technologies, Santé Mention: Sciences et technologie de l’agriculture, de l’alimentation et de l’environnement Parcours : Food Identity (accredited for 2017-2021; n° 20170963; NOR : ESRS1700126A)

-- In ROMANIA: USAMV – Cluj-Napoca the awarded degree is under the national accreditation of the Romanian Ministry of Education which has accreditated the Masterat Agribusiness of USAMV.
+- USAMV – Cluj-Napoca , Romania the awarded degree is under the national accreditation of the Romanian Ministry of Education which has accreditated the Masterat Agribusiness of USAMV.
 This accreditation is renewed every year.

 - UCSC – Piacenza, Italy is delivering a Master universitario di primo livello Food-Identity (Prodotti tipici europei).
 This accreditation is renewed every year by USCS to the italian Ministry of Education.

-A diploma jury is organised once a year to validate the track of the students.
-The students need to earn 120 ECTS credit to validate his/her degree.
+In term of consortium organisation, a diploma jury is organised once a year for the 3 degrees and to validate the track of the students.
+Any student needs to earn 120 ECTS credits to validate his/her degree.
 ECTS awarded in France, in Italy and in Greece are recognised by institutional partners to validate their own degree.
-The italian master requires, on top of this mutal recognition, a dichiarazione di valore for the previous foreign degree (BSc for example) from the Italian consulate where is obtained this degree.
+The italian master degree requires, on top of this mutual recognition, a dichiarazione di valore for the previous foreign degree (BSc for example) from the Italian consulate where is obtained this degree.
 This declaration of value must be done before the diploma jury to obtain the Italian degree.